phenax/stupidsid-style-guide/README.md

 ### Code style

 - **Naming**
     * Variable and method names must be camel cased.
 Class names must be pascal cased.
+For SCSS, use only dash casing for variable and mixins names and camel casing for function names.
+    * No underscores for variable, method or class names(the only exception being '_' as a prefix for private and protected fields and methods).
     *

 - **Lines**